No description

 Distrobox

-Distrobox containers are configured in hosts/common.nix with access to Nix-installed executables.
+Distrobox containers are configured in hosts/common-base.nix with access to Nix-installed executables.
 Three things make this work:

 1. Bind mounts expose the Nix store and user profile symlinks into every container (read-only):